jbuffo/SOFTsurf/README.md

   Each row corresponds to a single salinity value, with columns representing simulations at different resolutions.
 Additional resolutions can be added by modifying the `makeSurface.m` function.

 - **Goodness-of-fit figure**
   A saved figure visualizing the fitted surface and its agreement with the simulated data.
-This helps assess the accuracy of the interpolation.
+This helps assess the accuracy of the curve fitting and interpolation.

 - **`Surf_<saltname>.mat`**
   A `.mat` file that includes:
   - All input parameters
-  - A function object named **`SOFTsurf`**, which includes a function handle **`S_ice`** for interpolation.
+  - A function object named **`SOFTsurf`**, which includes a function handle **`S_ice`** that can be used to rapidly return the ice salinity (S_ice) anywhere in the interpolated ocean salinity (S_oc) and thermal gradient (dT/dz) space.

 ---